nihirash/internet-nextplorer/README.md

 You may use or not use GNU Make.
 But for just build enought only sjasmplus: `sjasmplus --zxnext=cspect main.asm`

 If you want run it in emulator - use CSpect with configured REAL ESP-module!
 Buildin ESP-emulator doesn't support all necessary commands.
-But if you want run it in CSpect with buildin emulator there is some hack:
+But if you want run it in CSpect with buildin emulator there is some hack(but it will work very bad):

  * Found in `drivers` directory file `wifi.asm`.